Georgetown, Ontario: Early settlement

-The Toronto Suburban Railway Company ran the Toronto-Guelph electric rail line through Georgetown opening opening 1917.
+The Toronto Suburban Railway Company ran the Toronto-Guelph electric rail line through Georgetown opening in 1917.
 The line, which transported both goods and passengers, had a combined station and substation building located at 29 Main Street South (at the current Goodfellas Pizza site).
 The line closed in 1931 after business had declined substantially.
-The venture failed because of the Depression and the increasing popularity of the automobile, buses and trucks.
+The venture failed because of the Depression and the increasing prevalence of the automobile, buses and trucks.
 Its proximity to the competing Grand Trunk Railway (Canadian National) line was also a factor.

 By 1921 the village had over 2000 residents and was incorporated as a town in 1922, with LeRoy Dale as the first mayor.
 Many historic buildings still stand in the heart of Georgetown and in its small, more rural communities.

 Since World War II

 In the mid-1940s, the population was close to 4,000 and began to grow more quickly in the 1950s when Rex Heslop bought farms and developed the Delrex subdivision.
 The Hotel McGibbon was still operating although Sam McGibbon had died in 1940; a daughter, Gladys, and a son, Jack, took over the business until 1962 when it was sold to Isaac Sitzer Investments and later to George and Nick Markou purchased the hotel in 1978 and operated it until the property was sold to a condominium developer in 2015.

 In 1962, the Moore Park subdivision started construction and would attract more residents to town.
 By that time, Georgetown had its own hospital.

 The GO train arrived in Georgetown in 1974; the service has since expanded with a great deal of available parking at the Georgetown GO Station and frequent commuter trains on weekdays.
 On January 1, 1974 Georgetown was absorbed into the new regional town of Halton Hills.
 One of the most significant changes since then included the Georgetown South residential expansion that started in 1989.
 The two paper companies, Provincial Papers and Georgetown Coated Paper Company closed in 1991 and 1977 respectively.